 - In Inoue Kazurou's short story Aoi Destruction, the titular father of the main character is a 38 year-old man, yet looks like a little girl.

-- Nagisa from Assassination Classroom is arguably Trope Codifier.
+- Nagisa from Assassination Classroom.
 He confused many readers into think he's a girl.
 At one point it's lampshaded—the class goes swimming, and a couple girls notice he's in male swimwear.

 - In Axis Powers Hetalia, several people thought that China was a girl, him with his ponytail and all.
 Well, it's not that hard to believe with◊ pictures◊ like◊ these.◊ It's no wonder◊ the fans are◊ confused◊.